-Because desensitization and counter conditioning can be difficult to do, and because behavior problems may increase if these techniques are done incorrectly, you may want to get professional, in-home help from an animal behavior specialist (see our handout: "When the Behavior Helpline Can't Help").
+Because desensitization and counter conditioning can be difficult to do, and because behavior problems may increase if these techniques are done incorrectly, you may want to get professional, in-home help from an animal behavior specialist.
 It is important to keep in mind that a fearful dog that feels trapped or is pushed too far may become aggressive.
-Some dogs will respond aggressively to whatever it is that frightens them (see our handout: "Understanding Aggression in Dogs").
 If your dog displays any aggressive behavior, such as growling, snarling, snapping, or baring his teeth, stop all behavior modification procedures and seek professional help from an animal behavior specialist as soon as possible.